Course resources on the DCC: Education Cluster

 DCC conventions for course support

-partitions - Instructors should place course materials in
+coursesandcourses-gpupartitions; if jobs are submitted to any other partition, they will not start - Instructors should place course materials in